Bernard Cornwell: Career

 As a child, Cornwell loved the novels of C. S. Forester which chronicled the adventures of fictional British naval officer Horatio Hornblower during the Napoleonic Wars.
-He was surprised to find that there were no such novels concerning Lord Wellington's campaign on land, so he wrote such a series himself—further motivated by the need to support himself through writing.
+He was surprised to find that there were no army counterparts, so he wrote such a series himself—further motivated by the need to support himself through writing.
 As his chief protagonist he created a rifleman involved in most of the major battles of the Peninsular War, taking the character's name from rugby player Richard Sharp.

 Cornwell originally planned to start the series with the Siege of Badajoz but decided instead to begin with a couple of "warm-up" novels.
 These were Sharpe's Eagle and Sharpe's Gold, both published in 1981.
 He went on to tell the story of Badajoz in Sharpe's Company published in 1982.
 He had a seven-book deal with his publisher.

 Cornwell and wife Judy co-wrote a series of novels published under the pseudonym "Susannah Kells": A Crowning Mercy published in 1983, Fallen Angels in 1984, and Coat of Arms (aka The Aristocrats) in 1986.
 Cornwell's strict Protestant upbringing forms the background of A Crowning Mercy, which takes place during the English Civil War.
 He also published Redcoat in 1987, an American Revolutionary War novel set in Philadelphia during its 1777 occupation by the British.

 Cornwell was approached by a production company interested in making television adaptations of the first eight books of his Sharpe series.
-They asked him to write a background novel to give them a starting point to the series and also requested that the story featured a substantial role for Spanish characters, in order to secure co-funding from Spain.
-The result was Sharpe's Rifles, published in 1987 and set in the period of the English retreat at A Coruña, before Wellesley's arrival in Spain.
-It also resulted in a series of Sharpe television films starring Sean Bean.
+They asked him to write a background novel to give them a starting point to the series and also requested that the story featured a substantial role for Spanish characters in order to secure co-funding from Spain.
+The result was Sharpe's Rifles, published in 1987 and set in the period of the English retreat at A Coruña.
+It resulted in a series of Sharpe television films starring Sean Bean.